joshua-light/pocket.json/README.md

 _A simple JSON serialization/deserialization library that is pretty fast._

-It doesn't match 100% of JSON spec, and was made just for learning purposes.
+_(It doesn't match 100% of JSON spec, and was made just for learning purpose.)_

 ## Usage
 ### Data Format